...towards simpler, lighter, better regulations for GA

-The Agency aims to bring positive change to the General Aviation community by simplifying existing regulations where possible and introducing flexible measures where necessary.
+The Agency aims to bring positive change to the General Aviation community by simplifying existing regulations where possible, introducing flexible measures where necessary and developing safety promotion to address safety risks.
 This task will take time to be completed and it cannot be done by a single entity it can only be the result of a series of coordinated and harmonised actions from EASA, the European Commission, Member States, National Aviation Authorities, but also by associations and clubs.
 The process is not a sprint but a marathon.

 EASA is well underway towards this direction and has already positive results to prove, upcoming developments to look forward to and future aspirations to fulfill.